The Coming Anti-Messiah

-See Jerome’s summary of the views of prominent early church fathers in Jerome’s Commentary on Daniel, trans.
-Gleason Archer, (Baker Book House, 1958), 94-110.
+See Jerome’s summary of the views of prominent early church fathers in his commentary on Daniel (listed above).
 Hippolytus represents a minority viewpoint that the completion of the seventieth week still lay in the future, though certainly not allowing a secret rapture of the saints before the seventieth week even begins, as advocated by dispensationalists.

 The tale of invasion and terror is recounted in 1 Maccabees 1:20-64.